maserowik/SpeedSensor/README.md

 7. **Output** -- Direction is determined by which sensor fired first.
 All Serial, Serial1, and LCD output happens in `loop()` -- never inside the interrupt handler.

 8. **WiFi** -- The Mega sends every output line to Serial1 (pin 18).
 The Wemos D1 Mini receives these lines and parses speed and direction data.
-The page at `4.3.2.1` loads once and JavaScript fetches updated data from the `/data` endpoint every second without reloading the page.
+The page at `4.3.2.1` loads once and JavaScript polls the `/data` endpoint to update readings live without reloading the page.

 9. **Timeout** -- If only one sensor fires and 5 seconds pass with no second trigger the system resets automatically.